 Guardrails and Verandas

-The guard rails on most cruise ships are at least 42 inches high, which makes them a challenge for any climbing toddler to scale.
+The guardrails on most cruise ships are at least 42-inches high, which makes them a challenge for any climbing toddler to scale.
 On Disney ships, below the top rail are steel fence-style rails covered by a sheet of transparent plexiglass, so there's nothing for little kids to climb on to get high enough to lean over the top rail.
-This is true of the railings on the ship's public decks as well as the balcony railings in staterooms with verandahs.
-(The photo shows my son at age 5 enjoying the early-morning views from our verandah on the Disney Wonder.)
+This is true of the railings on the ship's public decks as well as the balcony railings in staterooms with verandas.

-The biggest potential danger is that verandah balconies have furniture—typically a low table and two chairs—which a small child could, potentially, push next to the railing and climb upon.
+The biggest potential danger is that veranda balconies have furniture—typically a low table and two chairs—which a small child could, potentially, push next to the railing and climb upon.
 Of course, you should never leave a child unsupervised on a balcony.
-You could also ask your steward to remove the verandah furnishings as an extra precaution.
+You could also ask your steward to remove the veranda furnishings as an extra precaution.

-If you're still very concerned, the simplest solution is to opt for an exterior stateroom without a verandah or one of Disney's interior staterooms with an ingenious magic porthole, which gives you realtime views of what's happening outside the ship.
+If you're still very concerned, the simplest solution is to opt for an exterior stateroom without a veranda or one of Disney's interior staterooms with an ingenious magic porthole, which gives you real-time views of what's happening outside the ship.

-Bottom line: Nobody should ever leave a small child alone on a balcony or running around a ship's deck unsupervised, but I also wouldn't let the fear of your child jumping over stand in your way of a truly fabulous cruise on the most family-oriented cruise line there is.
-I'm certain that you'll all have a wonderful time.
+Nobody should ever leave a small child alone on a balcony or running around a ship's deck unsupervised, but also don't let the fear of your child jumping overboard stand in your way of a truly fabulous cruise on a family-oriented cruise line.
+Close to half of people cruising, cruise with their children.

 Families can add to the safety of their older children on a cruise ship if they follow some commonsense guidelines:

 - Teach them to find their way back to the cabin and to follow directions during lifeboat drills

 - Don't allow them to swim without adult supervision